FozzTexx/globaltalk/README.md

 Router setup and running I avoided it until close to the end of
 #MARCHintosh 2024.
 In an effort to get my Apple IIe to join GlobalTalk
-I decided to see if there was a way to get everything running in a Docker container with a way to simply pass in configuration and not need to actually click around inside the emulated Macintosh to alter configuration.
+I decided to see if there was a way to get everything running in a Docker container and simply pass in configuration and not need to actually click around inside the emulated Macintosh to alter configuration.